LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/physic.rst

     P = \frac{1}{I_a} e^{-d_a/I_a}

-Where :math:`P` represent the density function for to photon to traveling a distance :math:`d_a` in the grain, and :math:`I_a = 100 Å` is the "attenuation distance".
+Where :math:`P` represent the density function for to photon to traveling a distance :math:`d_a` in the grain, and :math:`I_a = 100 Å` is the attenuation distance.

 Again, we generate a random :math:`d_a` value that represent the distance that our photon will be able to travel in the grain.
 We look at the photon trajectory and if the distance in the grain is upper than :math:`d_a`, the photon is absorbed.